 What advice would you give to someone thinking about teaching English in Xinjiang?

-If you’re a qualified teacher with a university degree, TEFL certification (or similar) and teaching experience, don’t settle!
+If you’re a qualified teacher with a university degree, TEFL certification and teaching experience, don’t settle!

-I see teachers here who make 4,000 RMB per month and others who make 10,000+ RMB per month.
+I see teachers here who make 4,000 RMB per month and others who earn 10,000+ RMB per month.
 Both are qualified teachers but only one knew that they were a rare commodity.

 Schools here are desperate for teachers.
 They simply can’t find enough qualified candidates who are willing to move to Xinjiang.